oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 **What We Learned:**
 - **RAG Architecture:** Understanding the complete RAG pipeline from document ingestion to answer generation was invaluable.
 We learned that retrieval quality is the foundation - poor retrieval leads to poor answers regardless of the LLM quality.

 - **Chunking Strategy:** The importance of chunk size and overlap became clear.
 Too small chunks lose context, too large chunks dilute relevance.
-The 800-character chunk with 150-character overlap provided a good balance.
+The 1000-character chunk with 200-character overlap provided a good balance, offering better context preservation while maintaining retrieval relevance.

 - **Embedding Models:** We discovered that embedding model choice significantly impacts retrieval quality.
 MiniLM-L6-v2, while efficient, may not capture all semantic nuances.
 Larger models like `text-embedding-3-large` could improve results but at computational cost.

 - **Vector Search:** FAISS demonstrated impressive speed for similarity search.
 The in-memory approach works well for moderate-sized document collections, but larger systems would benefit from persistent vector databases (Pinecone, Weaviate, Chroma).

 - **Prompt Engineering:** The structure of the prompt to FLAN-T5 significantly affects answer quality.
 Explicit instructions to use only context and admit uncertainty when information is missing are crucial for reducing hallucinations.
+The system uses an instruction-following format optimized for FLAN-T5's training, which improves answer quality and reduces hallucination.

 **Course Connections:**
 - **Week 2 (RAG Foundations):** This project directly applied RAG concepts learned in class, including retrieval strategies and context augmentation.